Alert: Missing Persons Unit

-Alert: Missing Persons Unit is an American police procedural crime drama television series created by John Eisendrath and Jamie Foxx.
+Alert: Missing Persons Unit is an American police procedural series created by John Eisendrath and Jamie Foxx.
 It premiered on Fox on January 8, 2023.
+The second season premiered on March 5, 2024.
+In May 2024, the series was renewed for a third season, which premiered on March 25, 2025.
+In June 2025, the series was canceled after three seasons.

 Premise

-Jason Grant (Caan) and Nikki Batista (Ramirez) investigate cases for the Philadelphia Police Department's Missing Person's Unit (MPU) while also trying to find out the truth about their missing son.
+Jason Grant (Caan) and Nikki Batista (Ramirez) investigate cases for the Philadelphia Police Department's Missing Persons Unit (MPU) while also trying to find out the truth about their missing son.